 - Benjamin Kennicott's Vetus testamentum hebraicum (Oxford, 1776-80).
 This includes his Dissertatio Generalis where he published the results of his lifelong research into the textual variants of hundreds of Hebrew manuscripts worldwide.

 Another specialism of the collection is Arabic language and culture, for example:

 St Mary's Church in Warwick

 The parochial library of St Mary's Church, Warwick, was established in 1701.
-It numbers about 1,400 volumes, mostly on theological subjects, including nearly 100 volumes published in the 16th Century and over 600 in the 17th Century.
+It numbers about 1,400 volumes, mostly on theological subjects, including nearly 100 volumes published in the sixteenth century and over 600 in the seventeenth century.
 Amongst the books in this collection are several important Reformation texts, including: